Failing to accept their wives’ influence is the number one reason for—and predictor of—divorce.

 Statistics can lie, but that’s not what we’re dealing with here, no matter how uncomfortable it makes all the men who want to be “right,” or want to “win,” or want to perpetuate the narrative that it’s not the common male behavior that needs adjusting, but it’s actually the female response to it that’s “wrong” or “broken” or “inappropriate.”

-Husbands vs. Wives and the Battle of the Sexes
+Husband vs. The Nagging Wife and the Battle of the Sexes

 One of the most common complaints I get from male readers on several blog posts is the (totally false and misguided) accusation that I’m advocating that men be submissive in their marriage and do whatever their wives want.